locborgtus/mic/course/2_c/9_string.md

 Strings are array of chars.

-At the end of the string, there is a end-of-string marker of the integer value 0, also called the "terminating null character".
+At the end of the string, there is a terminating marker of the integer value 0.
+It's also called the "terminating null character".
+This character takes up 1 space at the end.
+So every string length is actually the characters + 1.

 Use double quotes to contain strings.
 Example: